 A vehicle parked in an unmetered stall may be ticketed by the police and towed if the vehicle is in the stall past the time permitted on the sign.

-HRS §290-11 (a) allows the owner, occupant, or person in charge of the property to have a car towed from their property.
+HRS §290-11 (a) allows the owner, occupant, or person in charge of the property to have a vehicle towed from their property.

-I GOT TO MY CAR WHILE THE TOWING COMPANY WAS STILL HOOKING IT UP.
+I GOT TO MY VEHICLE WHILE THE TOWING COMPANY WAS STILL HOOKING IT UP.